 Frequently Asked Questions

 Consumers have certain rights that protect them from being taken advantage of.
-Under general contract law, the truth of the matter is contracts are cancellable for a variety of reasons including fraud, misrepresentation and failure of consideration.
+Under general contract law, the truth of the matter is contracts are cancellable for a variety of reasons including fraud, misrepresentation, and failure of consideration.
 In addition to executing thousands of timeshare cancellations – our firm has filed and won, either by judgment or settlement, multiple lawsuits against the worlds largest timeshare developers.
-We continue to pursue such actions seeking not only a permanent cancellation of your timeshare contract but in some instances the return of lost money.
-While it’s true that a timeshare contract is a legally binding document, it’s a mistake to think that such a contract cannot be cancelled.
+We continue to pursue such actions seeking not only a permanent cancellation of your timeshare contract but, in some instances, the return of lost money.
+While it’s true that a timeshare contract is a legally binding document, it’s a mistake to think that such a contract cannot be canceled.
 This is a myth perpetuated by timeshare developers and user groups that are funded maintained and controlled by the timeshare industry.